WebAssembly/memory-control/proposals/memory-control/Overview.md

   Traps if:
   - `size` is less than or equal to zero.
+  - The requested range is out of bounds.
   - The host disallows it for any other reason.

 - `memory.protect <memidx> <prot>` (type `[addr:idx size:idx] -> []`)